ShaneMcC/blog.dataforce.org.uk/content/posts/2012-02-12-update-iptables-on-endian-community-firewall-efw-2-4-0.md

 ---
 Compiling ip6tables on Endian Community Firewall (EFW) 2.4.0

 Unfortunately the version of ip6tables available at the time of fedora core 3 doesn't support the 'state' or 'comment' modules for use with firewall rules.
-So in order to get these, I decided to compile iptables 1.4.12.2 for endian.
+So in order to get these, I decided to compile iptables 1.4.12.2 for Endian.

-To do this, we'll need a build environment on the endian box, we'll also install wget.
+To do this, we'll need a build environment on the Endian box, we'll also install wget.

 {{< prettify shell >}}
 cd /root